DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

-We do not look at it all in a moral sense: there is not only frustration or disgust in romantic and sexual consumption being industrialized by the Internet.
-There are many who take great pleasure in the Internet and use it for adventures and sexual experimentation.
+We do not look at it all in a moral sense: there is not only frustration or disgust in romantic and sexual consumption being industrialized by the internet.
+There are many who take great pleasure in the internet and use it for adventures and sexual experimentation.
 They live in ‘sensual parentheses,’ filled with pleasure in order to break away from the monotony of life.
 Since you can seduce or be seduced online, and almost